jacobosullivan/LVMCM_src/README.md

 - For 0, 1, and 3, two shape parameters are passed using the argument `-c X Y`.
 X is the probability of non-zero interactions (0), the first shape parameter (1), or the mean of the distribution (3).
 Y is the value of non-zero interactions (0), the second shape parameter (1), or the variance of the distribution (3).
-- For 2 and 4 and addition parameter is passed after the argument `-D`, e.g. `-D 4 0.3` which defines the probability of non-zero interactions for the discretized continuous distribution.
+- For 2 and 4 and additional parameter is passed after the argument `-D`, e.g. `-D 4 0.3` which defines the probability of non-zero interactions for the discretized continuous distribution.
-- Trophic links are sampled from a log normal distribution characterized by two parameters, the standard deviation of the normal distribution set using program argument `-F` and a scaling parameter set using `-a`.
+- Trophic links are sampled from a log normal distribution characterized by two parameters, the standard deviation of the normal distribution used to generate log-normal trophic interction coefficients is set using program argument `-s` and a scaling parameter set using `-a`.
-- The emigration rate and dispersal length, fixed for all species, are set using the argument `-d X Y`.
+- The emigration rate (X) and dispersal length (Y), fixed for all species, are set using the argument `-d X Y`.
 If the emigration rate is set to -1.0, each species will be allocated a unique emigration rate in the range 0 to 1.

 ### Environmental modelling
 - The environment is either modelled implicitly 'through the eyes of the species' or explicitly.
 In the latter case, selected by passing the program argument `-e X`.
 For X>0, X explicit environmental distributions are generated and species are allocated environmental tolerance coefficients which define the impact of a given environmental variable on their growth rate.